Medicaid expansion in North Dakota

 Costs higher than expected

-As has been the case in many states, the cost of expanding Medicaid has been higher than expected in North Dakota.
+As of September 2017, enrollment in North Dakota’s Medicaid expansion stood at fewer than 20,000 people.
+This was lower than the state had originally expected, but the overall cost of expanding Medicaid was higher than expected in North Dakota.
 Sanford reported that the cost of claims among the Medicaid expansion group in 2014 averaged $1,215 per member, per month – far higher than the $352 average for their commercially-insured members.

 Who is eligible for North Dakota Medicaid?